ma77hiaz/hello-world/README.md

 # hello-world

 I just created my first repository on Github.
-Another step on my way of becoming a computer scientist ;)
+A basic step on my way of becoming a computer scientist ;)